Comprehensive Neuropsychological ADHD Assessment

 Psychological Assessment is a general term, not specific to what is included or who can administer it.
 Often this is interpreted to mean an assessment for treatment or diagnosis of mental health conditions.
 For example, assessments done by a clinical or general Psychologist to inform what kind of treatments they need to administer are typically called Psychological Assessments.

-Neuropsychological Assessment is the most comprehensive and specialised kind of assessment.
-It can only be conducted by a trained Neuropsychologist, and involves a combination of psychometric testing and psychological assessment.
-It considers cognitive, medical, developmental, social, family and mental health factors, to determine what a person’s strengths and weaknesses are, why they might be happening, and how this impacts a person’s ability to function in their environment.
+Neuropsychological Assessmentis the most comprehensive and specialised kind of assessment.
+It can only be conducted by a trained Neuropsychologist (or under the supervision of a Neuropsychologist), and involves a combination of psychometric testing and psychological assessment.

 Psychiatric assessments are different from Neuropsychological Assessments because they do not include a psychometric component, and they do assess both physical and mental health.
 There may be brief overlaps in ADHD questions asked in both assessments.
 However, this is usually done as a quicker part of proceedings to get an up to date overview of ADHD symptoms by Psychiatrists, and is complementary to the highly detailed Neuropsychological Assessment.

-Mental Health Assessment is done by a GP.
+Mental Health Assessmentis done by a General Practitioner (GP).
 This usually involves a short questionnaire to determine whether further support is needed, such as a referral to a specialist and/or a Mental Healthcare Plan.

 How long does the assessment at ADHD WA take?